 Flo’s V8 Restaurant & Midpoint Cafe

-Flo from the V8 Restaurant is supposed to be based on the owner of the Midpoint Cafe from 1990 to 2010.
+Flo from the V8 Restaurant is supposedly based on the owner of the Midpoint Cafe from 1990 to 2010.
 The exterior doesn’t look a lot like the exterior of the cafe in Cars Land, but the inside is like the diner.

 Luigi’s Tire Tower & Leaning Tower of Texas

-I don’t know if this was intentional or not, but to me, the leaning tower outside of the tire shop seemed like it could have been inspired by the leaning tower in Texas.
-It is pretty iconic, so I wouldn’t be surprised if it inspired something, or it could just be a leaning tower of tires.
+I don’t know if this was intentional or not, but to me, the leaning tower outside of the tire shop seemed like it may have been inspired by the leaning tower in Texas.
+It is pretty iconic tower, so I wouldn’t be surprised if it inspired something, or it could just be a leaning tower of tires.

 Ramone’s House of Body Art & U Drop-In Cafe

-Lastly, the Café Ramone’s House of Body Arp was inspired by the U Drop Inn in Shamrock, Texas.
+Ramone’s House of Body Art was inspired by the U Drop Inn in Shamrock, Texas.
 This building has been there since 1936, and even Elvis stopped by for a meal.
 It really does look like the Cars Land equivalent.

 That’s it for my comparisons of Route 66 and Cars Land.
 Let me know what I left off in the comments.